thednp/domparser/README.md

 console.log(svg.closest("#my-body"));
 // returns the `body` object
 ```
-**Note** - direct-child selectors and other pseudo-selectors are not supported.
+> ℹ️ **Note** - direct-child selectors and other pseudo-selectors are not supported.
 </details>